Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Introduction

 \section{Introduction}

-The neutral hydrogen (\hi) distribution in nearby spiral galaxies typically extends well beyond the stellar disc.
-Observations by \cite{Broeils97} found a mean \hi\ to optical radius ratio of $R_{\hi}/R_{25}\approx 1.7$ with a dispersion of $\approx 0.5$, where $R_{\hi}$ is defined at a surface density of $1\msun\,{\rm pc}^{-2}$ ($=1.3\cdot10^{20}\,{\rm cm}^{-2}$) and $R_{25}$ at surface brightness of $25$ ${\rm mag}\,{\rm arcsec}^{-2}$ in the B-band \citep[see also][]{leeWALLABYPilotSurvey2025}.
-The extended \hi\ thus provides valuable information about the dark matter distribution at radii where stellar emission is hard to detect.
-This \hi\ observed beyond $R_{25}$ typically occupies a tilted plane relative to the inner \hi\ and stellar discs, forming an antisymmetric `integral sign' \hi\ warp \citep[e.g.,][]{briggsRulesBehaviorGalactic1990,sancisiColdGasAccretion2008}; the onset of the warp at $\approx R_{25}$ often coincides with the truncation of the stellar disc and a steep drop in the radial \hi\ surface density \citep{vanderKruit01,vanderKruit07}.
-Early observations of the \hi\ warp in the Milky Way date back to \cite{burkeSystematicDistortionOuter1957} and \cite{kerrMagellanicEffectGalaxy1957}, and surveys of external disc galaxies have since revealed their prevalence. \cite{garcia-ruizNeutralHydrogenOptical2002} identified warps in $20$ out of $26$ edge-on galaxies, with warps present in every galaxy where \hi\ extends beyond the stellar disc.
-The high occurrence of warps suggests their formation is independent of external perturbations, which are not as ubiquitous, and that the mechanisms that produce warps are common and long-lasting.
+The neutral hydrogen (\hi) distribution in nearby spiral galaxies typically extends well beyond the stellar disc, providing valuable information about the dark matter halo at radii where stellar emission is hard to detect.
+Observations by \cite{Broeils97} found a mean \hi\ to optical radius ratio of $R_{\hi}/R_{25}\approx 1.7\pm0.5$ (defined at a surface density/brightness of $1\,\msun\,{\rm pc}^{-2}$ and $25$ ${\rm mag}\,{\rm arcsec}^{-2}$), while recent results from the WALLABY survey indicate that on average, a third of the \hi\ mass resides outside $R_{25}$ \citep{leeWALLABYPilotSurvey2025}.
+This extended \hi\ typically occupies a tilted plane relative to the inner \hi\ and stellar discs, forming an antisymmetric `integral sign' \hi\ warp \citep[e.g.,][]{briggsRulesBehaviorGalactic1990,sancisiColdGasAccretion2008}.
+The onset of the warp often coincides with the truncation of the stellar disc \citep{vanderKruit01,vanderKruit07}.

+Observations of an \hi\ warp in the Milky Way date back to \cite{burkeSystematicDistortionOuter1957} and \cite{kerrMagellanicEffectGalaxy1957}, and surveys of external disc galaxies have since revealed that the warp phenomenon is prevalent. \cite{garcia-ruizNeutralHydrogenOptical2002} identified \hi\ warps in $20$ out of $26$ edge-on galaxies, with warps present in every galaxy where \hi\ extends beyond the stellar disc.
+The high occurrence of warps suggests that the mechanisms that produce warps are common and long-lasting, and that their formation is independent of external perturbations, which are not as ubiquitous.